p-ilio/Elyvian-Events/README.md

 ## About

 Built by **Panagiotis Iliopoulos**, sole developer and full stack.
-First professional client deliverable.
+Professional client deliverable.
 Design, architecture, backend, frontend, deployment have all been done independently.